Lithium876/OperatingSystemProject2017/README.md

 ### Combination

-The lab tutor gave out 5 combinations of which each group shoud pick only ONE.
+The lab tutor gave out 5 combinations of which each group should pick only ONE.
 For this project Combination 3 was choosen.

 <table>
   <thead>